waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Active Hypotheses:**
     - The Hiker will move if 'Earthquake' is used in a wild battle adjacent to him.
 (Result: Failed.
 Used Earthquake in a battle next to the Hiker.
 Dialogue unchanged.)
     - The Hiker will move if spoken to with only one conscious Pokémon in the party.
+(Result: Failed.
+Dialogue unchanged.)
     - The Hiker requires a monetary payment or will react to the player having zero money.
     - The 'fossil' the Rocket Grunt wants is a Pokémon Egg.
 - **Failed Hypotheses:**